Antiarthritics

-An antiarthritic is any member of the group of drugs used to relieve or prevent arthritic symptoms, such as joint pain and joint stiffness.
-Depending on the antiarthritic drug class, it can be responsible for managing pain, reducing inflammation and/or acting as an immunosuppressant.
+An antiarthritic is any drug used to relieve or prevent arthritic symptoms, such as joint pain or joint stiffness.
+Depending on the antiarthritic drug class, it is used for managing pain, reducing inflammation or acting as an immunosuppressant.
 These drugs are typically given orally, topically or through administration by injection.
-The choice of antiarthritic medication is often determined by the type/nature of arthritis, the severity of symptoms as well as other factors, such as the tolerability of side effects.
+The choice of antiarthritic medication is often determined by the nature of arthritis, the severity of symptoms as well as other factors, such as the tolerability of side effects.

 Common antiarthritic drug classes include the following: disease-modifying antirheumatic drugs, biologic response modifiers, analgesics, non-steroidal anti-inflammatory drugs, and corticosteroids.

 Types of arthritis

 Osteoarthritis

 Osteoarthritis (OA) is caused by the wear and tear damage to the joint's cartilage.

-The compelling pharmacological recommendations for the treatment of OA are oral NSAIDs, topical NSAIDs (for hands and knees), and I-A steroids.
-Other conditionally recommended therapies include Acetaminophen, Tramadol, Duloxetine, Chondroitin, and Topical Capsaicin.
+The compelling pharmacological recommendations for the treatment of OA are oral NSAIDs, topical NSAIDs (for hands and knees), and intra-articular steroids.
+Other conditionally recommended therapies include acetaminophen, tramadol, duloxetine, chondroitin, and topical capsaicin.

 Rheumatoid arthritis

-Rheumatoid Arthritis (RA) is an inflammatory disease that's caused by an autoimmune condition.
+Rheumatoid arthritis (RA) is an inflammatory disease that's caused by an autoimmune condition.
 The condition occurs when bodily cells begin to attack and target their own healthy joint tissues resulting in redness, inflammation, and pain.
 Patients with RA may be given antiarthritics that are used to block inflammation and help prevent joint damage.

-The typical first-line pharmacological recommendation for patients with symptomatic rheumatoid arthritis is DMARD monotherapy (Methotrexate preferred).
-In moderate or severe disease activity, it is recommended to combine conventional DMARDs, add a TNF-α Inhibitors or a non-TNF biologic or Tofacitinib.
+The typical first-line pharmacological recommendation for patients with symptomatic rheumatoid arthritis is DMARD monotherapy (methotrexate preferred).
+In moderate or severe disease activity, it is recommended to combine conventional DMARDs, add a TNF-α inhibitors or a non-TNF biologic or tofacitinib.